Activate, suspend, or revoke a card

 The following actions are still allowed on a suspended card:

-- authorization requests linked to a previous transaction, for example, an incremental authorization
+- Authorization requests linked to a previous transaction, for example, an incremental authorization

-- recurring payments through merchant initiated transactions (MITs)
+- Recurring payments through merchant-initiated transactions (MITs)

-- refunds
+- Refunds

-- reversals
+- Reversals

-- chargebacks
+- Chargebacks

-- Go to the Card Issuing > Cards screen.
+- Go to Issuing > Cards.

 - Select the card you want to suspend.